Making tomorrow’s workday better with Slack

 Everyone has a morning routine when they start their workday.
 Maybe you check your schedule, see how your team is doing and assess the overall health of the business.
 Chances are you spend a considerable amount of time each morning doing a daily tour of web browser tabs and tools.

-Instead, imagine receiving a daily nine o’ clock message, including a data dashboard from all the software and services that you need to monitor, dutifully greeting you with the exact information that you need.
+Instead, imagine receiving a daily 9 a.m. message, including a data dashboard from all the software and services you need to monitor, dutifully greeting you with the exact information you need.
 If you’re a small business owner, imagine getting a morning report with yesterday’s daily orders and sales totals from Stripe.
-Or if you’re a social media manager, you could get a single message with the latest number of Mailchimp newsletter sign-ups and follower counts on Twitter.
+Or if you’re a social media manager, you could get a single message with the latest number of Mailchimp newsletter signups and follower counts on Twitter.
 A logistics team could even combine warehouse inventory levels each morning with the number of new orders from the e-commerce system.
 This data could automatically be shared in a team channel, keeping everyone informed instantly and saving them the hassle of manually tracking the info down.

 Give high-priority items extra attention

-#all-hands-on-deck channel, where an internal team can fulfil requests from your most valued customers, instantly.
+#all-hands-on-deck channel, where an internal team can fulfill requests from your most valued customers, instantly.

 Resolve requests or questions quickly